alacrity-ai/rpg-mmo/LORE.md

 - **Explorer Calum**:

     - **Description**: Calum was a legendary adventurer and explorer, known for his bravery and curiosity.
 He had an unquenchable thirst for discovery and a knack for uncovering hidden treasures.
     - **Achievements**: Calum discovered Calum's Cave, a rich source of rare minerals and treasures.
 His findings fueled the prosperity of Harborview, turning the coastal town into a hub of trade and exploration.
-Calum's expeditions brought back wealth and knowledge that benefited all of Aldara.
+Calum's expeditions brought back wealth and knowledge that benefited all of Aldera.
     - **Legacy**: Calum's legacy is celebrated in the adventurous spirit and economic success of Harborview.
 His discoveries continue to enrich the region.
 - **King Valerius of Eagle's Hollow**: